 They should involve you in every project stage, keeping you informed and promptly addressing your concerns.
 Clear timelines and consistent updates foster trust and ensure smooth progress.

-A company’s portfolio and case studies offer insights into their design and development capabilities.
-Look for examples that align with your project’s complexity and industry.
+A company's portfolio and case studies offer insights into its design and development capabilities.
+Look for examples that align with your project's complexity and industry.

 Testimonials and references from past clients can also provide valuable information about their reliability, quality, and ability to deliver on promises.